catmaid/CATMAID/sphinx-doc/source/administration.rst

   the ``DATA_UPLOAD_MAX_MEMORY_SIZE`` setting, which is the maximum allowed request body size in bytes.
 It defaults to 10 MB (83886080).

+* Consider using node grid cache for large tracing data set, which can speed up loading and supports level-of-detail as well as dynamic updates based on database events.
+Automatic cache updates require ``SPATIAL_UPDATE_NOTIFICATIONS`` to be set to true in ``settings.py`` (default).
+If caching is not an option, make sure to set ``SPATIAL_UPDATE_NOTIFICATIONS = False`` if you deal with large skeletons (>50k nodes) to make operations like joins faster.

 Making CATMAID available through SSL
 ------------------------------------